Screening, Brief Intervention, and Referral to Treatment (SBIRT)

 SBIRT is recommended for alcohol use disorder.
 There is little evidence on its effectiveness for other substance use disorders.
 However, early studies suggest that SBIRT has promising outcomes for people with SUDs involving marijuana, cocaine, heroin, opioids, and some stimulants.

 SBIRT has been adapted for use with electronic devices such as computers and mobile devices for an intervention called e-SBI (electronic screening and brief intervention), which is recommended by The Community Guide and the U.S. Preventive Services Task Force as an effective method for preventing excessive alcohol consumption.

 Program Clearinghouse Example

 Offers trainings, webinars, technical assistance, and information on SBIRT best practices.

-This app, designed for primary care providers, mental health clinicians, and other healthcare providers, guides the provider through the steps of completing the SBIRT assessment and intervention.
+Guides primary care providers, mental health clinicians, and other healthcare providers through the steps of completing the SBIRT assessment and intervention.

 Organization(s): Baylor College of Medicine

 Provides clinical resources, billing and reimbursement information, sample collaborative agreements, and patient handouts.